Family Services

 Mid-Shore Counsel on Family Violence (MSCFV): A resource aimed at ending abuse.
 MSCFV is a point of access for assistance on domestic violence in the following counties: Caroline, Dorchester, Kent, Queen Anne’s and Talbot.
 MSCFV provides programs that meet victim’s unique needs, challenges, and strengths.
 Programs offered at MSCFV are as follows: Holistic Case Management, Emergency Shelter, Community Education, Economic Empowerment, Hispanic Services, Abuser Intervention, Adult Anger Management, Homelessness Prevention, Domestic 24/7 Hotline, Housing, Immigrant Service, Law Enforcement Support, Legal Program, Mental Health and Counseling, and Pet Safety Program.

-People’s Law Library: A resource for self-represented litigants to obtain information about the law, including summaries of the laws, links to primary and secondary legal sources and referrals for legal services.
+People’s Law Library: A resource for self-represented litigants to obtain information about the law, including summaries of the laws, links to free primary and secondary legal resources and referrals for legal services.

 Queen Anne’s County Department of Human Services: Assists people in economic need, provides preventive services, and protect vulnerable children and adults in Maryland.